doanbactam/ai-chatbot/docs/AI_PROVIDERS_README.md

 ### Provider Status Check

-The ProviderStatus component automatically detects configuration issues and displays them in the UI.
+You can check provider configuration by reviewing environment variables and testing model availability through the model selector.

 ## Performance Optimization